MicrosoftDocs/entra-docs/docs/identity/conditional-access/howto-conditional-access-session-lifetime.md

 1. Choose all required conditions.

    > [!NOTE]
-   > Please note that this control requires to choose “All Cloud Apps” as a condition.
+   > This control requires to choose “All Cloud Apps” as a condition.
 Browser session persistence is controlled by authentication session token.
 All tabs in a browser session share a single session token and therefore they all must share persistence state.

 1. Under **Access controls** > **Session**.
    1. Select **Persistent browser session**.